MacBook Pro Review (M5, M5 Pro, M5 Max): Performance, Battery, Display & Buying Guide

-This is Apple’s high-performance laptop built for people who need consistent speed under real workloads — not just quick bursts.
+This is Apple’s high-performance laptop built for people who need sustained performance under real workloads — not just quick bursts.
 It’s aimed at video editors, developers, designers, audio producers, and anyone who pushes their machine for hours at a time.

-This review focuses on what matters in everyday use: sustained performance, battery life, display quality, thermals, ports, external monitor setups, and which configurations are worth buying.
-It’s written to stay evergreen, so it can be updated as Apple refreshes the lineup — without changing the URL.
+This review focuses on what matters in everyday use: performance, battery life, display quality, thermals, ports, external monitor setups, and which configurations are worth buying.

 This is Apple’s flagship laptop for sustained professional workloads.
 It’s built for users who need consistent performance over long sessions — not just short bursts of speed.